godarklight/DarkMultiPlayer/README.md

 Read DMPModControl.txt, it's commented/documented.
 The file can be copied from a *development* KMPServer (The one where you can use SHA sums, not the one with the !md5 section) - The file format is the same.

 If you are running a private server, it's safe enough to just add the missing parts.

+You can get the DMP client to make a DMPModControl.txt file specific for your gamedata directory by pressing Options -> Generate DMPModControl.txt file.
+The whitelist option will only allow you to connect with the mods in your gamedata directory.
+The blacklist option will allow you to connect with any mods.